-1. Increase customer lifetime value by automating cross-selling, up-selling and customer follow-ups.
+- Increase customer lifetime value (CLV) by automating cross-selling, up-selling, and customer follow-ups.

-3. Allows you to refine marketing processes to better target and nurture your leads.
+- Allows you to refine marketing processes to target better and nurture your leads.

-4. Allows for better accountability of marketing and sales by having clearly defined processes and metrics for measuring campaign effectiveness and activities.
+- Allows for better marketing and sales accountability by clearly defined processes and metrics for measuring campaign effectiveness and activities.

-6. Replace manual and repetitive tasks to free up time for creative tasks.
+- Replace manual and repetitive marketing tasks to free up time for creative tasks.

-Effective marketing automation systems are designed to scale alongside your company, without being used to automate all your marketing.
+Effective marketing automation platforms are designed to scale alongside your company without automating all your marketing efforts.
 But you need to approach marketing automation with caution.

-“By over-automating your marketing, you end up managing a customer journey instead of optimizing it,” says Chris Davis, director of education at ActiveCampaign.
+“By over-automating your marketing, you manage an entire customer journey instead of optimizing it,” says Chris Davis, director of education at ActiveCampaign.